 Work in progress photos on Flickr will be updated as the project progresses:

 Illusion net collar with bonded taffeta eTextile circuit and 60 cool white SMDs prepared for growing.
-Smoky diffused crystal samples to test the final effect and dotstar experiments with stretch eTextiles
+Smoky diffused crystal samples to test the final effect and dotstar experiments with Statex TechnikTex stretch eTextiles traces.

 eTextile test circuits: warm and cool white SMD LEDs and addressable LEDs.
-Adapted for eTextiles by adding tiny loops and copper tape for sewing to the fabric
+Adapted for eTextiles by adding tiny loops and copper tape for sewing to the fabric.
+Bonded stretch conductive traces on super fine yak leather.

 addressable wired LEDs and perforated leather samples with glowing crystals